armel/DXTrackerDisplay/README.md

 **Many thanks to them and all my [donors](#donations)🙏🏻**

 The DXTracker Display project is a special version of the [DXTracker](https://github.com/armel/DXTracker) for M5Stack.
-It runs on ATOM Lite and ATOM Echo Smart, with the [LCD Display Driver Kit](https://shop.m5stack.com/products/m5stack-atom-lite-lcd-display-driver-kit).
+It runs on ATOM Lite, ATOM Echo Smart and ATOM Matrix, with the [LCD Display Driver Kit](https://shop.m5stack.com/products/m5stack-atom-lite-lcd-display-driver-kit).
 You need an 1024 x 768 display with HDMI connector.

 # Donations